 - Naming: Your page name must begin with "UC Davis."
 For example "UC Davis Campus Recreation," "UC Davis ARC," or "UC Davis Craft Center."
 This ensures people will encounter your page when searching for it.

 - New Channels (i.e. TikTok): New social media channels are popping up all of the time, which can feel overwhelming.
 Before moving to a new channel, look to the main UC Davis channels.
 As the campus social media experts, if they are not using a channel, we should not use it either.
 For example, UC Davis does not have a TikTok account, therefore, Student Affairs units should not create one.

 - Other Channels: While not exclusively social media, there are many channels or communications platforms that you might use to communicate with students on behalf of your program, unit or department.
-These channels include Zoom, Slack, GroupMe, Discord, etc. Where using them, these social media guidelines still apply.
+These channels include Zoom (best practices for Zoom usage), Slack, GroupMe, Discord, etc. Where using them, these social media guidelines still apply.
 Remember, you are representing your brand on these channels as well.

 - Profile picture: You can use your own departmental logo lockups or photos for profile pictures.
 The UC Davis official logo lockup may not be used as the main account thumbnail or profile picture for accounts other than the flagship channels.

 - Emails and passwords: You will have to use your personal Facebook page to create and interact with your departmental Facebook page.
 For Twitter and Instagram, you should use a departmental email (not tied to an individual) to create your account.
 This will ensure that your account can’t be lost in the event of a staff member leaving.

 - Account administrators: You must have two career staff members as administrators on your accounts.
 If you don’t have two, you will need to ensure that a member of the SAMC team is included.
 This is to ensure account recovery is possible.
 Please note, student employees should never be account administrators.